Did you know that there are many health benefits of snorkeling?

 1. Snorkeling is great for your body

+You don’t naturally have to be a mermaid or merman, all experience levels can reap the health benefits of snorkeling.
 As a hobby or recreational sport, snorkeling is excellent for your overall fitness.

 Working those hamstrings, hips, quads, calves and ankles while strengthening and toning your core, you can easily burn over 300 calories snorkeling for one hour.